deroneriksson/python-wsi-preprocessing/docs/index.md

 To apply all filters to all images in the training set, we can utilize the `multiprocess_apply_filters_to_images()` function.
 Since there are 8 images per slide and 500 slides, this results in a total of 4000 images.
+Generating PNG images, this takes about 16 minutes on my Mac laptop.
+This can be sped up significantly if JPEG images are used as the format.

 ```
 multiprocess_apply_filters_to_images()